 By the early 1930s Taylor worked with a group of local black business leaders to who form the Illinois Federal Savings and Loan Association, one of only two savings and loan institutions that provided mortgages to would-be black homeowners on Chicago’s South Side.
 Because of his work and growing prominence as a black business leader, Taylor was appointed vice chairman of the Chicago Housing Authority in 1935 and later chairman in 1939.
 Robert Taylor believed in safe and affordable housing for Chicagoans and along with other city officials of the era, sought to remove slums from the South Side black community known as the Black Belt.
 Taylor was a proponent of scattering public housing throughout Chicago which many civil rights advocates called for to promote residential integration in this racially divided city.

 Taylor remained the Chair of the Chicago Housing Authority until 1950 when a dispute with the Chicago City Council over future sites for public housing prompted his resignation.
 Taylor opposed the City Council’s efforts to limit black occupancy in public housing projects to all-black neighborhoods and resigned when it became evident that city leaders were intent on preserving racial segregation.

 Robert Rochon Taylor died in Chicago on March 1, 1957.
-Two years later the massive South Side Public Housing Project that was initiated that year was named the Robert Rochon Taylor Homes.
+He was 57 at the time of his death.
+Two years later in 1959, the massive South Side Public Housing Project that was initiated that year was named the Robert Rochon Taylor Homes.
 Given his support for scattered site public housing, Robert Rochon Taylor probably would have opposed the project named in his honor.